Best Wireless Earbuds Buyer Guide

 Fit Considerations

 Ear shape varies dramatically between individuals.
-The perfect earbuds for one person may not stay in another’s ears.
+The perfect earbuds for one person may literally fall out of another’s ears.
 Multiple tip sizes help, but some designs simply fit certain ears better.
+Try before you commit if possible.

 Workout earbuds add sweat and water resistance along with secure fit during movement.
 Running earbuds often include ambient sound modes for safety during outdoor exercise.